leandrolima-nyc/SnapmakerJ1/readme.md

 On Prusaslicer, click **Print Settings (Expert)** > **Output Options**, and enter the path above into the Post-processing scripts input box.

+> ‼️ Please keep in mind that each print profile must be updated to include the new path.

 <img width="800" alt="Print Settings" src="https://user-images.githubusercontent.com/70433062/226758407-d1010d49-ba40-414b-9730-8d36d182c3d7.png">

 Click **Custom G-code**, and make sure you have the following G-code into the **End G-code input** box.